Skip to Content

 Ancient alligators lived together with dinosaurs and it is even thought that alligators hunted them – AdventureDinosaurs

 Did Alligators Live with Dinosaurs?
-What Time Period Are Alligators and Dinosaurs From?
+What Alligators, Dinosaurs Had In Common

 Dinosaurs lived throughout the Mesozoic era, the earliest estimated to have appeared during the Triassic period.
 They evolved from reptiles, and the distinguishing characteristics as per modern classification is that they were Amniotes, had Diapsid skull and the Orinthian hip.